ssmirnovacode/MyLibrary/README.md

 2. Create a module attributes.js (analogue of classes.js)
 3. Make eq() method better looking code
 3. Optimize fadeToggle() (using technical methods and functions)
+4. Add bugfix of jumping modal (like in course)

 STUDY BETTER: